Escape to Tree House Island Life in Monmouth, ME

 HOW PRIVATE IS THIS?

 Each of our eco-island stays is designed with privacy in mind.
-There are 5 (soon to be 6) stays on the island.
+There are 5 (soon to be 6) stays on 1 Big Sustainable Island.
 Unless you go looking for neighbors, you probably wouldn't know they are there.
 Every site has its own corner of the island.
 You might find folks in the public areas of the island (ie bathroom, boat rack, ferry ride, rope swing, and trails), but your sleeping and eating accommodations are private.
 Also know that our Island support team (if they're not already on island) they're a text away, if you need help.

 Annabessacook Lake is our 1400 acre backyard of clear water, good fishing, and great neighbors.
 Whether they are year-round residents, summer vacationers, or visitors, most folks you'll meet will tell you that they have been coming here since they were a kid.